ucdavis/FairMLCourse/Hwk/Hwk2.md

 unconscious assumptions and missing key aspects.

 These points will often arise in our course, but in the case of this assignment, our role will be rather different.
+We will consider a
-We will ask, can we make use of the SAT etc. in a way that is fair, in spite of possible connections to family income?
+compromise: Can we make use of the SAT etc. in a way that is fair, in spite of possible connections to family income?

 The central idea will be to ask, e.g. how well did this student do on the SAT, *relative to his family income group*?
 We want to convert a raw SAT of say, 1250, which might be on the 80th percentile overall but is in the 92nd percentile at his income level.
+The thinking is, "This applicant was handicapped by growing up in a low-income family, but did quite well for that group.
+Seems to be a bright person, worth admitting.''

+In an ML context, we have our training data, including an SAT column.
+After replacing the SAT column by the corresponding relative SAT column, we then do ML analysis as usual, predicting the outcome variable of interest using the training data and kNN, RFs, SVM, NNs or whatever.

-### Details
+## Details

+### Functions to be developed

+You will write two functions, one to learn the quantiles of the training data, and the second to determine the quantile of a new case.

-You will write a function with call form
+The first function will have call form

 ```,r
     relativeProxy(data,proxyName,catName,nQuantls,nCut=NULL)